 1. Food and Drink

 Food and drinks may be consumed in the library.
 Please dispose of containers in the proper receptacles and wipe up any spills immediately.
 Drinks should be in covered containers.
-Food and drink should not be taken into the stacks and should be kept away from library books.
-Please be responsible and respectful of others and use common sense around library materials and the library spaces.
+Food and drink should not be taken into the stacks and should be kept away from library materials.
+Please be responsible and respectful of others and library materials.

 2. Alcoholic Beverages

-Consumption of and possession of alcoholic beverages is prohibited in The Styberg Library.
+Possession and consumption of alcoholic beverages is prohibited in The Styberg Library.

 3. Noise and Disorderly Conduct

-Noise should be kept to a minimum, and quiet must be maintained in the Methodist Room at all times.
-Excessively loud conversations, and harassment of other library patrons or library staff is prohibited.
+Noise should be kept to a minimum, and quietness must be maintained in the Methodist Room at all times.
+Excessively loud conversations and harassment of library patrons and staff are prohibited.

 4. Cell Phone and Electronic Devices